Frequently Asked Questions

 Unclaimed prizes from games operated solely by BCLC are accounted for annually as part of BCLC's net income and provided to the provincial government to benefit the people of British Columbia.

 Congrats!
-If you’ve won a prize of $10,000 or greater, you’ll need to claim your prize at either our Kamloops or Vancouver office.
-During the process, our staff will verify your win and then we’ll take your photo and interview you about your win.
+If you’ve won a major prize that you’re claiming at either our Kamloops or Vancouver office, during the process, our staff will verify your win and then we’ll take your photo and interview you about your win.
 Your winner story may be shared on BCLC.com, social media, and other news outlets.
 A short video about your win might also be produced and shared online.

 Lottery winnings must be claimed from the lottery jurisdiction that sold the ticket.
 Please contact the lottery jurisdiction that the ticket was purchased from for further details, contact information appears on the back of the ticket.